You call it Spinal Muscular Atrophy…

 Patients are generally grouped into one of four categories, which are based on certain key motor function milestones (types 1, 2, 3, and 4).
 Type 1 is the most severe form of the disorder, and type 4 is the least severe.
 SMA type is generally determined from a clinical examination that evaluates the child’s degree of weakness and ability to achieve major motor milestones, such as walking.
 Therefore, equipment such as a wheelchair or walker may be required.

-While there are no ‘cures’ for SMA, there are three life-changing treatments for SMA, two of which are approved by Health Canada (Zolgensma and Spinraza) and one that is under review (Risdiplam).
-It is an exciting time as there are now treatments children, youth and adults in addition to infants.
-There have also been exciting new advances in research on SMA over recent years and advances in health policy such as the inclusion of SMA on the Ontario newborn screening panel and the change in frequency of motor function assessments for adults on Spinraza in Saskatchewan.
+While there are no ‘cures’ for SMA, there are three life-changing treatments for SMA, all of which are approved by Health Canada (Zolgensma, Spinraza/nusinersen, Risdiplam/Evrysdi).
+It is an exciting time as there are now treatment options for infants, children, youth and adults.
+There have also been exciting new advances in research on SMA over recent years and advances in health policy such as the inclusion of SMA on the Ontario newborn screening panel and a cross-Canada initiative to ensure newborn screening is a reality in all provinces and territories.